qq7777/electrolux-test-task/README.md

 # Ovens API

 Test task for Electrolux.
-Appliance API that allows to create/update/
+API that allows to manage ovens.

 **Save Oven**
 ----